Remls/hijri-date/README.md

 Note that all calculations are subject to the following caveats:
 - **All months are assumed to have 30 days each.** This is not true in practice, of course.
 Therefore, these functions are not expected to return accurate results if the month rolls over during the calculation.
+- For a more accurate result that converts to Gregorian first before doing the calculation, use `addDaysExact`/`subDaysExact`/`diffInDaysExact`.

 ### Comparisons